reflectoring/reflectoring.github.io/content/blog/2023/2023-11-23-sorting-basics-kotlin.md

     val sortedBooks = books.sortedWith(compareBy { it.publicationYear })
     println("Books sorted by publication year: $sortedBooks")

-    // Sorting books by publication year in descending order using sortWith and a custom comparator val reverseSortedBooks = books.sortedWith(compareByDescending { it.publicationYear }) println("Books reverse sorted by publication year: $reverseSortedBooks") }
+    // Sorting books by title first and then publication year in descending order using sortWith and a custom comparator val reverseSortedBooks = books.sortedWith(compareByDescending<Book> { it.publicationYear }.thenByDescending { it.title }) println("Books reverse sorted by publication year: $reverseSortedBooks") }